saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ![SaltStack architecture](/img/saltstack-architecture.png "SaltStack architecture") {: refdef}

+Let's go over some of this Saltspeak and provide a high-level description on all the different parts there are to this architecture.

 **Salt-master**: the Salt master service is what manages and orchestrates the remote systems.
 Systems that are managed by the salt master service can be managed through a variety of ways:

 {:refdef: style="text-align: center;"}